lauslim12/attendance/README.md

 Several helper scripts have already been set up to help in development:

+- To bootstrap project in GitHub Codespaces, use `make boostrap-codespaces`.
 - To clean all of the projects, use `make clean`.
 - To install all dependencies, use `make install-all`.
 - To build all projects without any intention of putting them behind a reverse proxy, use `make build`.